Croat–Bosniak War: Croat forces

-When a ceasefire was signed in Croatia in January 1992, the Croatian government allowed Bosnian Croats in the Croatian Army (HV) to demobilize and join the HVO.
+When a ceasefire was signed in Croatia in January 1992, the Croatian government allowed Bosnian Croats in the HV to demobilize and join the HVO.
 HV General Janko Bobetko reorganized the HVO in April 1992 and several HV officers moved to the HVO, including Milivoj Petković.
 The Zagreb government deployed HV units and Ministry of the Interior (MUP RH) special forces into Posavina and Herzegovina in 1992 to conduct operations against the Serbs together with the HVO.
 The HV and the HVO had the same uniforms and very similar insignia.

 During the Croat-Bosniak conflict, HV units were deployed on the frontlines against the VRS in eastern Herzegovina.
 Volunteers born in Bosnia and Herzegovina, who were former HV members, were sent to the HVO.
 A unit of deserters was formed in late 1993.
 Sent units were told to replace their HV insignia with that of the HVO.
 Most officers in the HVO were actually HV officers.
 According to a report by the UN Secretary General in February 1994, there were 3,000–5,000 HV soldiers in Bosnia and Herzegovina.
 The Bosnian government claimed there were 20,000 HV soldiers in BiH in early 1994, while Herzeg-Bosnia officials said only volunteers from BiH, former members of HV, were present.
 According to The Washington Post, at its peak the amount of money from Croatia that funded the HVO surpassed $500,000 per day.
 The HVO relied on the HV for equipment and logistical support.
 Croatian officials acknowledged arming the HVO, but direct involvement of HV forces in the Croat-Bosniak conflict was denied by the Croatian government.

-The Croatian Defence Forces (HOS), the paramilitary wing of the Croatian Party of Rights, had its headquarters in Ljubuški.
+The HOS, the paramilitary wing of the Croatian Party of Rights, had its headquarters in Ljubuški.
 In the beginning of the war they fought against the Serb forces together with the HVO and ARBiH.
-Relations between the HVO and HOS eventually worsened, resulting in the killing of HOS Commander Blaž Kraljević and the disarmament of the HOS.
+Relations between the HVO and HOS eventually worsened, resulting in the killing of HOS Commander Kraljević and the disarmament of the HOS.
 On 23 August 1992 HVO and HOS leaders in Herzegovina agreed to incorporate the HOS into the HVO.
 The remaining HOS forces were later recognized by the Sarajevo government as part of the ARBiH.
 The HOS forces in central Bosnia merged with the HVO in April 1993.
 Most of the Bosniaks that were members of the HOS joined the Muslim Armed Forces (MOS).